raspberrypilearning/google-voice-aiy/en/step_1.md

 --- step ---
 ## Controlling an LED

-Now is your chance to try and make an LED turn on an off when an command is given.
+Now is your chance to try and make an LED turn on and off again when an command is given.
 Alter the code so that when the command "LED" is spoken, the LED turns on, stays on for 5 seconds, then switches off.

 --- hints ---